-Packing cubes are used to organize your items BUT compression cubes are used to organize AND save space.
+You can use packing cubes to organize your items BUT compression cubes are used to organize AND save space.
 I prefer these compression cubes below because they give me the most options for my suitcase space.
 They are multipurpose because they are super cute, durable, and multifunctional.
-That is to say, they have a handle so you can also use them as a travel bag to carry your things… like to the beach, for example.
+That’s because they have a handle so you can also use them as a tote bag to carry your things… like to the beach, for example.

 OTHER BENEFITS OF USING PACKING CUBES:

-Additionally I might have a “Just in Case Cube” with things I don’t plan on using but had to bring, just in case I needed it.
-Most importantly, I still have those items, but they are not in my way.
+I also might have a “Just in Case Cube” with things I don’t plan on using but had to bring, just in case I needed it.
+That way I still have those items with me, but they are not in my way.
 When you have everything organized in your cubes it makes it so easy to find what you are looking for without rustling through your ENTIRE suitcase.

 How to Pack a Carry-On Suitcase with Toiletries

-The most obvious tip for toiletries is to use travel sized items.
+The most obvious tip for toiletries is to use travel-sized items.
 Clearly, that one is a given.
 What I also like to do is save items when they are almost empty and then use them for travel.
-For example, when I have a weeks worth left of a product I will save it in my travel items rather than use it up and open a new one.
+For example, when I have a week’s worth left of a product I will save it in my travel items rather than use it up and open a new one.
 Then, I will pack that almost empty item when I travel.
 That way I can use the rest of it up on the trip and throw away the container.
 (The less I have to bring back, the more room I have for souvenirs on the return trip home.)

 I like to set aside free trial samples I get with purchases and use them when I travel.
-For instance, if I get a trial size blush or foundation with another purchase, I will set that aside to save for a trip.
+For instance, if I get a trial size makeup or beauty product with another purchase, I will set that aside to save for a trip.

 There are some typical liquid products that you can also obtain in a solid form.
-For example, the company Lush gives out samples of bar shampoo, bar body wash, and toothpaste tablets.
+For example, the company Lush gives samples of bar shampoo, bar body wash, and toothpaste tablets.
 All of these products lather up when you add water.
-As a result, they are PERFECT for traveling because they don’t count as liquids.
+That makes them PERFECT for traveling because they don’t count as liquids.

-Most importantly, the main issue with TSA is the liquids so that’s where you have to keep it to a minimum.
+The main issue with TSA is the liquids so that’s where you have to keep your toiletry bag to a minimum.
 Currently, the requirements are: containers must be 3.4 ounces or less, and ALL of your liquids must fit into a clear 1 quart container.
 Make sure you put the liquids into a plastic bag and away from any electronic devices, just to be safe.

 Checked Luggage Suitcase Packing Tips